ngocmphan/envn-poli/README.md

 Data is collected every two years and ranges from 2006 - 2016.

 * [Capital and Operating expenditures on environmental protection, by type of activity](https://www150.statcan.gc.ca/t1/tbl1/en/tv.action?pid=3810004301).
 (Statistics Canada)
-Data is collected every two years from Statistics Canada, Environment, Energy and Transportation Statistics Division.
+Data is collected every two years, ranges from 2006 - 2016, from Statistics Canada, Environment, Energy and Transportation Statistics Division.
 These expenditures are categorized as Operating/capital expenditures and types of activities invested.

+* [Population estimates on July 1st, by age and sex] (https://www150.statcan.gc.ca/t1/tbl1/en/tv.action?pid=1710000501).
+(Statistics Canada):
+Data is collected annually, ranges from 1971 - 2020, and presents population by age and sex in Canada, Canadian provinces and territories.

 ## Tools
 * Python
-* Visualization: Plotly
+* Visualization: Plotly, Bokeh
+* Geomapping: Geopandas